 Academic Enrichment and Extension

-Ardinians are encouraged to develop a genuine sense of intellectual enquiry, and academic life at Ardingly extends beyond the classroom.
-This allows every student to have the opportunity to explore different opportunities and ultimately to excel in something they are passionate about.
+Ardinians are encouraged to develop a genuine sense of intellectual enquiry not only through our curriculum but also in the wide range of academic activities that extend beyond the classroom.
+These allow every student to have the opportunity to explore different aspects of their subjects and new disciplines, deepening their knowledge, broadening their intellectual horizons and ultimately excelling in something they are passionate about.

 “Extension activities incorporating maths, science and engineering underpin their excellent achievement.”

 Our Enrichment Programme enables students to participate in and even lead a wide range of exciting and engaging academic societies.
 These societies include:

 Solar Car Club, Chess Society, Shakespeare Society, Greek Club, Create your own Podcast, Creative Writing Society, Cryptography, Economics Society, Dystopian Book Club, Film Studies, Model United Nations, Debating, Learn to Excel, IT Essentials Training, Geography Soc, Introduction to Financial Awareness, 3D Sketching for Designers, Challenge Coding, Law Society, Maths Enrichment, Naturewatch, Graphic Novel Drawing, Getting to know Opera, Maxima Computer Algebra System, Mandarin Club, Med Soc, Chemistry Soc, Poetry Writing, Physics Soc, Readaxation, Sophos (Philosophy Society), Stocks and Shares Investment Program, Current Affairs Society, Student Newspaper, Talking about Documentaries, Young Reporter’s Scheme, Biochemistry Society, Brain Society.

 academic Lecture series and academic competition